1969 French constitutional referendum: Campaign

-De Gaulle announced that if the reforms were refused, he would resign.
-The opposition urged people to vote no, and the general was equally hindered by popular former right-wing prime minister Georges Pompidou, who would stand as a presidential candidate if de Gaulle were to leave, reducing the fear of a power vacuum felt by the right-wing Gaullist electorate.
-Also, former finance minister Valéry Giscard d'Estaing declared that he would not vote yes.
-Only the UDR campaigned for a yes.
+President Charles de Gaulle threatened to resign if the reforms were refused.
+The opposition urged people to vote no, and the president was equally hindered by popular former right-wing prime minister Georges Pompidou, who would stand as a presidential candidate if de Gaulle were to leave, reducing the fear of a power vacuum felt by the right-wing Gaullist electorate.
+Former finance minister Valéry Giscard d'Estaing also announced that he would not vote in favour of the reforms.
+Only the Union of Democrats for the Republic campaigned for a yes.

 Results

 Aftermath

-Following the referendum's failure, de Gaulle resigned as promised on 28 April 1969, at ten past midnight, and released a laconic statement from Colombey-les-Deux-Églises:
+Following the referendum's failure, de Gaulle announced his resignation as intended on 28 April 1969, at ten past midnight, and released a laconic statement from Colombey-les-Deux-Églises:

-I cease to exercise my functions as president of the Republic.
+I will cease to exercise my functions as president of the Republic.
 This decision will take effect today at midday.

-Alain Poher, president of the Senate, became interim president of the Republic until the next elections, when Georges Pompidou came to power.
+Alain Poher, president of the Senate, became acting president.
+De Gaulle's resignation triggered the 1969 presidential election, which was won by Georges Pompidou.